How to stop stress eating: 3 unexpected strategies

 Stress can wreak havoc on your eating habits.
 If you find yourself stress-eating or using food as a way to cope with your emotions, you’re not alone.
 Stress has a curious way of increasing food cravings while leading us towards less-than-ideal food choices.

-In this article, we’ll explore how you can harness the power of food to combat stress and emotional eating, without feeling like you’re on an emotional rollercoaster.
+Harness the power of food to combat stress and emotional eating, without feeling like you’re on an emotional rollercoaster.

 I got the call around lunchtime.